ironplc/ironplc/docs/quickstart/helloworld.rst

    END_CONFIGURATION

 defines how we want the program to run.
-The configuration declares we want to execute the :code:`main` program once every 100 ms. as the highest priority task.
+The configuration declares we want to execute the :code:`main` program once every 100 ms and this task is the highest priority task.
 This task executed on the hardware element named :code:`res`.